DannyDuckschDev/gender-data-webapp/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For more information, questions, or suggestions, please contact inter.feminismus@aikq.de .
+For more information, questions, or suggestions, please open an issue or start a discussion in this repository.